The United Nations estimates there may be as many as 23 billion chickens on this planet right now.

 Yet, factually speaking, we don’t really know all that much about the chicken life cycle.
 Yes, we know (or can infer) that chickens reproduce quickly – the numbers speak for themselves there!

-We know that we eat a lot of chickens and a lot of chicken eggs.
+We know that humans eat a lot of chickens and a lot of chicken eggs.
 And we know that there are different breeds of chickens that can look quite different on the outside even though they are basically the same on the inside.

 But what is the chicken life cycle?
 Does it have different parts?
 How long does it take a fertile chicken egg to hatch?
 How many years does an adult chicken live?
 Let’s explore these and other interesting questions about the chicken life cycle!